ForgeRock/ds-operator/DEVELOPMENT.md

    -p='[{"op": "replace", "path": "/spec/image", "value":"gcr.io/forgeops-public/ds-idrepo:2020.10.28-AlSugoDiNoci"}]'
 ```

-## What doesn't work

-* No load balancer or ds proxy
-* Limited status updated on CR object
-* SSL certificate management. ldaps works, but the client must accept the cert.
-We need a scalable way for the user to supply a CA cert
-* ...

 ## Optional Features (Future Roadmap)

 * Snapshots using k8s snapshots when supported on all clouds (Kubernetes 1.18)
 * Patching strategy on DS image updates
-* DS proxy with affinity
 * SSL / client authentication
 * STS updates?
 See https://kubernetes.io/docs/tutorials/stateful-application/basic-stateful-set/#updating-statefulsets
 In 1.17, some sts settings can be updated: image, Resource req/limit, labels and annotations.
 Might be useful to adjust JVM memory and allow restart